Writing Files with Vim

 that can be run from the command line in the same way asnano

 Now you’ve written a file.
-You can take a look at it with less
+You can look at it with less

 or cat

-, or open it up again and edit it with vim
+, open it up again and edit it with vim

 .